tesseract-one/Tesseract.android/README.md

 ## Details

-Because using Tesseract in Tesseract in a dApp and in a wallet is very different by nature (essentially communicating as a client and a service), the detailed documentation is split into two documents:
+Because using Tesseract in a dApp and in a wallet is very different by nature (essentially communicating as a client and a service), the detailed documentation is split into two documents:

 * [Tesseract for dApp developers](./DAPP.MD)
 * [Tesseract for Wallet developers](./WALLET.MD)